omega-gg/documentation/tevolution/install/windows.md

 ## MotionMonkey

 - Grab your Android smartphone
-- Scan the VideoTag (video QR code)
+- Scan the VideoTag on tevolution (video QR code)
 - Click on the Monkey head
-- Click on "download"
+- Click on "Download"
 - Install MotionMonkey from the PlayStore
 - Open MotionMonkey
 - Click on the "camera" button